-Exit onto Lawrence Expressway / Stevens Creek Boulevard Proceed to Lawrence Expressway North.
-Continue for approximately 4 miles Turn RIGHT onto Arques Avenue Proceed on Arques Avenue, which becomes Scott Boulevard Turn RIGHT onto Bowers Avenue Applied Materials Bowers Campus is on your right Turn RIGHT into the 2nd driveway between Buildings 1 and 2 Proceed between Buildings 1 and 2 to the covered parking lot The entrance to Building 1 is located to the left of the parking lot

-3225 OAKIMEAD VILLAGE DRIVE POL BOX 58039, MIS 1241 SANDA CLARA, CA 95054
+Exit onto Lawrence Expressway / Stevens Creek Boulevard

+Proceed to Lawrence Expressway North.
+Continue for approximately 4 miles

+Turn RIGHT onto Arques Avenue

+Proceed on Arques Avenue, which becomes Scott Boulevard

+Turn RIGHT onto Bowers Avenue

+Applied Materials Bowers Campus is on your right

+Turn RIGHT into the 2nd driveway between Buildings 1 and 2

+Proceed between Buildings 1 and 2 to the covered parking lot

+The entrance to Building 1 is located to the left of the parking lot

-YOU CAN VOTE OVER THE INTERNET OR BY TELEPHONE QUEX - EASY - CONVENENT AWAILABLE 24 HOURS A DAY - 7 DAYS A WEEK
+YOU CAN VOTE OVER THE INTERNET OR BY TELEPHONE QUICK - EASY - CONVENIENT AVAILABLE 24 HOURS A DAY - 7 DAYS A WEEK

-APUED MATERIALS, INC. encourages you to take advantage of convinent ways to vote: # voting by procy, you may vote over the intermet, by telephone or by mail.
-You interest or telephone vote authorizes the named process to vote in the same manner as if you marked, signed, and returned your ptory card.
-To vote over the interest, by telephone or by mail, plase revol the 2020 Yong softwares and only of the same starts.
+APPLIED MATERIALS, INC. encourages, you to take advantage of convenient ways to vote.
+If voting by proxy, you may vote over the internet, by telephone or by mail.
+Your inferent or telephone vote authorizes the named grosses to vote in the same manner as if you marked, signed, and recurred you proxy card.
+To vote over the internet, by telephone or by mail, peace read the 2020 may Statement and then follow these easy state.

-VOTE BY INTERNET - www.proxyvote.com Use the internet to transmit your voting instructions and for electronic delivery of information up until 1159 PMR.
+VOTE BY INTERNET - www.proxyvote.com Use the internet to training your voting instructions and for electronic delivery of information up until 115.9 PAM.
 Eastern Time on March 11, 2020.
-Hive your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.
+Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic volting instruction from

-ECUTION: CELEVIER of HUTURE PROXY MATERIALS If you would like to reduce the costs nonrend by Applied Materials, inc. in making proxy apartials, you can consent to revening all focus proxy statements, proxy cards and annual reports electronically over the Internet.
-To sign up for electronic delivery, please follow the instructions above to vote using the Internet. and, when prompted, indicate that you agree to receive of access proxy materials electronically in the future.
+ELECTIONC DELIVERY OF NUTURE PROXY MATERIALS If you would like to reduce the costs noutred by Applied Materials, inc. in making proxy materials, you can consent to reviewing all future proxy statements, proxy cards and annual reports electronically over the internet.
+To sign up for electronic delivery, please follow the instructions above to vote using the internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in the future.

-VOTE BY PHONE - 1-800-690-6903 Use any fourth-fore telephone to transmit your voting instructions up until 11:59 RM.
+VOTE BY PHONE - 1-890-690-6903 Use any bouth-tone telephone to transmit your voting instructions up until 11:59 P.M.
 Eastern Time on March 11, 2020.
 Have your proxy card in hand when you call and then follow the instructions.

+VOTE BY MAIL.

-VOTE BY MAR.
-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to APPLIED MATERIALS, INC., Ub Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to APPLIED MATERIALS, INC., Job Broadridge, 51 Mercedes Way, Edgewood, NY 11717.